Ashvini-Bodke/Store_Rating_App/README.md

 ## 🚀 Features

 ### 👤 Users
-- Register/Login system
+- Register and Login system
-- View list of stores
+- View list of all stores
 - Give ratings (1 to 5)
-- Update rating (one user per store)
+- Update rating (only one rating per store per user)

 ### 🏪 Store Owners
 - Login as OWNER
-- View their stores
+- Manage their own stores
-- See average ratings of their stores
+- View average ratings of their stores
-- See users who rated their stores
+- View users who rated their stores

 ### 🛠 Admin
-- Manage users
+- Manage users (create, update, delete)
 - Manage stores
-- View system data
+- View system-wide analytics and data

 ---